CircuitSetup/Remote/README.md

 The first step is to establish access to the Remote's configuration website ("Config Portal") in order to configure your device:

-- Power up your Remote and wait until it has finished booting.
+- Power up your Remote and wait a few seconds.
 - Connect your computer or handheld device to the WiFi network "REM-AP".
 - Navigate your browser to http://dtmremote.local or http://192.168.4.1 to enter the Config Portal.